agourlay/omnibus/README.md

 The root url of every topic is "/topics", this keyword is reserved.

 > curl -X GET http://localhost:8080/topics/

 ```json
 []
 ```

-We received the empty collection of roots.
+We receive the empty collection of roots.

 Use POST to create the nested topic "/topics/animals/furry".